Recover Lost Wages, Property Damages, and Medical Fees.

 According to recorded data from San Bernardino County, there are at least 77 fatal motorcycle accidents per year in San Bernardino.
 The NHTSA’s data in the Fatality Analysis Reporting System also showed that from 2014 to 2018, approximately 386 people were killed in San Bernardino County because of motorcycle accidents.

 San Bernardino County recorded 85 motorcycle crashes in 2014, 62 crashes in 2015, 85 crashes in 2016, 84 crashes in 2017, and 70 crashes in 2018.
 The most important thing to remember is that you are not alone during this difficult time.
-In fact, some of our staff are motorcycle enthusiasts too, and we love helping people that experience these tragedies receive fair compensation.
+In fact, some of our staff are motorcycle enthusiasts too, and we aim to help people who experience these tragedies seek fair compensation.

 Bicycle Accidents

-When a bicycle and a motor vehicle collide, the bicyclists are always in jeopardy of dealing with severe injuries, while occupants of the enclosed vehicles often come out with minimal to no injuries at all.
-It’s because bicyclists are considered as “vulnerable road users” by law.
+When a bicycle and a motor vehicle collide, the bicyclists are more likely to sustain severe injuries, while occupants of the enclosed vehicles often come out with minimal to no injuries at all.
+It’s because bicyclists are considered “vulnerable road users” by law.
 Even when wearing a helmet, bikers are still at risk of severe and even fatal injuries if they are involved in an accident with a motor vehicle (even at low speeds).

 When it comes to people riding pedal bikes, why are the roads so dangerous?
 According to government officials, automobile collisions are the leading cause of fatalities in bicycle accidents.
-Furthermore, older generations are now the most likely demographic to die as a result of an accident of this nature.
-Thankfully, the death rate for people under the age of 20 dropped by 90%, however, bike riders in their 40s and 50s are now the most likely to be in an accident.
+Furthermore, older generations are the most likely demographic to die as a result of an accident of this nature.
+Thankfully, the death rate for people under the age of 20 dropped by 90%; however, bike riders in their 40s and 50s are the highest likely to be in an accident.

 It’s also a good idea to keep an eye out for periods of increased risk.
 When it comes to cycling, months like July and August are the most hazardous.
 Because of the long weekends and pleasant weather, many folks opt to cycle to work instead of driving.
 Peak hours for accidents involving cyclists are from 6 p.m. to 9 p.m. on weekdays and weekends, respectively.
 Throughout this period, 21% of cyclists lost their lives.
 Most fatalities occur in metropolitan areas (78%).

-Broken bones, road rash, head, and brain injuries, crush injuries, and organ damage are all common after a bicycle collision.
-We can help you if you or someone you know has recently been injured due to a bicycle accident in the State of California.
-Our team of legal experts has handled numerous cases like these before and learned how to manage the factors involved that produce favorable results for our clients.
+Broken bones, road rash, head and brain injuries, crush injuries, and organ damage are all common after a bicycle collision.
+We can help you if you or someone you know has been injured due to a bicycle accident in the State of California.
+Our team of accident attorneys knows how to address the complex factors that often arise in these situations.

 Because a car’s speed and weight are exponentially greater than that of the pedestrian, they can cause life-threatening injuries in a low-speed collision, many of which produce medical issues for the victim for years to come.
-Because of the complexities of these events, it is essential to consult with a skilled California pedestrian accident attorney who can explain the law and fight for the rights to the victim.
+Because of the complexities of these events, it is essential to consult with a skilled California pedestrian accident attorney who can explain the law and protect the rights of the victim.

-It is scarce for a pedestrian who has been hit by an automobile to make a full recovery and resume normal activities.
-As a result of this, California’s personal injury law offers safeguards to those who have been hit by an automobile.
-If the driver’s carelessness resulted in your injuries, you might be entitled to sue for fair compensation in a personal injury lawsuit.
+California’s personal injury law offers safeguards to those who have been hit by an automobile.
+If the driver’s carelessness resulted in your injuries, you may be able to pursue compensation in a personal injury lawsuit.
 Missed time at your job caused by a lengthy recuperation period and high medical expenditures are all common problems for those who have been injured in an accident of this nature.

-It is essential to discuss your legal options with an attorney if you or a loved one has been injured or tragically killed in a traffic accident.
+Discuss your legal options with an attorney if you or a loved one has been injured or tragically killed in a traffic accident.
 You might be entitled to compensation if the accident was the result of someone else’s carelessness.
-A seasoned San Bernardino personal injury attorney from Arash Law headed by Arash Khorsandi, Esq. can discuss your legal options with you free of charge and without obligation.
+A San Bernardino personal injury attorney from Arash Law can discuss your legal options with you.